derekriemer/nvda-notepadPlusPlus/readme.md

 Notepad++ does natively not support MarkDown (*.md) with e.g. language highlighting.
 However, you can preview such content as browsable message if you press NVDA+H (Escape to close the message).
-Pressing this combination twice will open it in your standard browser.
+Pressing NVDA+Shift+H will open it in your standard browser.
 Some popular Markdown extensions such as PHP Extra or TOC are supported.
 It works also with (single-paged) Html.